FourierDrive/Repo/docs/storage/mmc/common_responses.md

 ***Note**: For the complete bit-field definitions and remaining parameters of the CSD register, please refer to the specific JEDEC standard specifications.*

-The following example illustrates a CSD register configuration (based on Kioxia eMMC datasheets) showing specific values for these key fields:
+The following example illustrates a portion of a CSD register configuration (based on Kioxia eMMC datasheets) showing specific values for these key fields:

 ![CSD Register Example](./assets/csd_register_example.png)